 Millions of families across America live on the financial edge, just one unexpected setback from a major financial crisis.
 For low-income families already struggling to meet basic needs, such common occurrences can trigger a devastating chain of events that leads to unemployment, homelessness, and family instability.
 City leaders can help families and neighborhoods become more economically secure by developing strategies to connect residents with state and federal work supports and public benefits, expand opportunities to save and build financial assets, and help hard-to-employ residents overcome barriers to work.

-NLC, in partnership with the Center for Financial Security at the University of Wisconsin-Madison and the United Way Worldwide is conducting a survey to identify financial stability or financial inclusion efforts taking place in communities around the country.
+NLC, in partnership with the United Way Worldwide and the Center for Financial Security at the University of Wisconsin-Madison and is conducting a survey to identify financial stability or financial inclusion efforts taking place in communities around the country.

 Many low-income families have little or no financial reserves to draw upon in the event of job loss, serious accident or illness, or other personal crises.
 City officials can help local residents build financial assets by promoting financial education; supporting homeownership counseling and incentives; promoting savings strategies; helping families avoid predatory lending and other "wealth-stripping" practices; and connecting low-income residents with mainstream financial services.